baloise/kikkers/README.md

 * s3 output (put files to MinIO using Access and Secret Keys provided in `artifacts-minio` secret)
 * set archive to {} to keep plain files when put to s3
 * ghcr.io/luechtdiode/sudoku:0.0.2 [Sudoku Solver Repo](https://github.com/luechtdiode/sudoku)
-* capture more context-data from Minio Sudoku Event, try to identify Sudoku File Uploader for further notification purposes Sample Event Payload:
+* capture more context-data from Minio Sudoku Event and try to identify Sudoku File Uploader for further notification purposes

+  Sample Event Payload (see pricipalId: Sudoku Requester):
   ```json
   [{
     eventVersion:2.0,